softindex/uikernel/docs/docs/editors.md

 ---

 ## <span id="Number">Number</span>
-Number unlike `<input type =" number "/>` returns a numeric value instead of a string.
+Number unlike `<input type="number"/>` returns a numeric value instead of a string.
 Usage of this editor will allow you to avoid problems with the validation of numbers.
 That's why we advise to use it for work with numbers.

 ### Number Properties